A biblical response to the challenges of diversity

 As believers, our first response should be looking to the Word of God, listening to the voice of God in prayer and being led by the Spirit of God in our actions.
-There are many Bible verses about diversity that we can learn and teach from.
+There are many Bible verses about diversity and Bible verses about racism that we can learn and teach from.
 And that is what our church leaders have done.
 I am so proud of the way churches have pivoted to continue to stay on mission in advancing the gospel.
 We are truly better together!

 The last few weeks have been extremely difficult for our African American brothers and sisters and for all who see the unique challenges that they face.
 The brutal death of George Floyd has fueled emotions and outcries of injustice resulting in demonstrations and much-needed conversations in our country about race.